TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 The subsequent steps can be followed from within the container.

 > [!IMPORTANT]
-> Please use --platform while building tha image with [docker buildx commands](https://docs.docker.com/engine/reference/commandline/buildx_build/).
+> Please use --platform while building the image with [docker buildx commands](https://docs.docker.com/engine/reference/commandline/buildx_build/).
-> We have used linux/amd64 as platform.
-This can be different based on your machine OS.
+> This can be different based on your machine OS and hardware architecture.

 A sample command on Linux AMD64 is
 ```bash